ezhulenev/ezhulenev.github.io/source/_posts/2014-11-14-stock-price-prediction-with-big-data-and-machine-learning.markdown

 As you can see this pretty simple model was able to successfully classify ~70% of the data.

+**Remark:** I don't check if it's 95% success predicting stationary and 95% error rate predicting any price movement with average 70% success rate.
+For sure it's huge room for improvement and result validation.
+Unfortunately it's hard do get enough data, 2 trading days is to small data set to draw conclusions on how profitable can be trading strategy based on this idea.

 ### Results

 I was able to relatively easy reproduce fairly complicated research project at much lager scale than in original paper.